Teachers

 Marion Auger

 Marion is originally from the Paris region and studied English literature and civilisation in Toulouse, Université du Mirail, followed by a Master 1 in FLE with the Université de Grenoble by correspondence, and translation studies in Copenhagen, Denmark.
 She is a DELF/DALF examiner and corrector, as well as a teacher trainer in the Alliance network in Ecuador.
-She has taught French in Copenhagen at the European School, in Mexico in Acapulco, in Peru in Cusco, in France and Ecuador and at a distance with Canada.
+She has taught French in Copenhagen, Acapulco, Cusco,and in France and Ecuador and Canada.
 She adapts her teaching style to each individual to enable them to achieve their goals, whether professional or personal.
 Marion loves her three dogs, hiking, listening to podcasts and baking.

 Rachele Avolio